-Graphic Designer – Elisa Roldán holds a degree in graphic design, advertising and communications from the University of Medellin (2012).
+Graphics Manager – Elisa Roldán holds a degree in graphic design, advertising and communications from the University of Medellín (2012).
 She has worked in advertising graphic design, editorial design and textile design for the last five years.
 She joined the InSight Crime team in December 2016.
 Contact

 Board of Directors

 Eric Hershberg, Director CLALS: Hershberg is the Director of the Center for Latin American and Latino Studies and Professor of Government at American University.
 From 2007 to 2009 he was Professor of Political Science and Director of Latin American Studies at Simon Fraser University (SFU), in Vancouver, Canada.
 He received his PhD from the University of Wisconsin-Madison, and has taught at New York University, Southern Illinois University, Columbia University, Princeton University and the New School.
 Prior to arriving at SFU he served for 15 years as a Program Director at the Social Science Research Council in New York City.